 You've been accepted at your dream school, but there's just one problem — they haven't given you enough financial aid.
 What do you do if your college dreams are in jeopardy because you don't have the money to pay for your school of choice?

 Don't panic!
-There are a number of ways that you can make up your funding gap without having to change your college plans.
-Here are a few ideas on what to do if there is a gap in your financial aid.
+There are a number of ways that you can help make up the funding gap.
+Here are a few ideas:

 1. Contact the Financial Aid Office